 What is hidden emotional abuse in a relationship?

-Warning! in this recording he uses a lot of bad language especially f-u-c-k-i-n-g.
+Warning!
+In this recording, he uses a lot of bad language especially f-u-c-k-i-n-g

 The real reason for his anger I suspect was because I was looking for answers about our relationship because he was carrying on a double life in the UK.
 He confessed to seeing another woman in December 2017.
 In January 2018 before he left me in Spain to return to the UK for his work, he sat me down and told me what he was going to do.